5. Adding XY Facial Movement

-A 2 x 2 number of Bezier divisions is recommended.
-As with the eyes, make them separately on the left and right sides.
+Using 2 x 2 Bezier divisions is recommended.
+As with the eyes, make individual deformers for the left eyebrow and right eyebrow.

-It is easier to deform the eyebrows if the middle control point is in the middle of the brow line.
+It is easier to deform the eyebrows if the middle control point is in the middle of the eyebrow line.

 Make deformers on the ears as well.
-As with the eyes and eyebrows, they are made separately on each side.
+As with the eyes and eyebrows, make individual deformers for each side.

 The number of Bezier divisions should be 2 x 2.

-Deformers should be positioned in such a way that the parts are centered.
+The deformer should be positioned in such a way that the part is centered.

-For the hair, make a deformer on top of the swaying deformer you made last time.
+For the hair, make a deformer over the swaying deformer you made last time.